 Transportation infrastructure refers to the roads, trails, parking lots, sidewalks, and any other structures that allow people in Salisbury to get to where they need to go.
-As a tourism-dependent community, Salisbury must balance the transpor-
+As a tourism-dependent community, Salisbury must balance the transportation needs of its residents with the need to provide visitors easy access to desirable amenities like Salisbury Beach and the State Reservation.